SENG330/course/project.md

 ## 5. BetterCodeHub report and post-mortem 5%
 Complete a retrospective of your project, reflecting on what aspects of the domain model had to change, how your team worked, and how the design and implementation worked.

 [BetterCodeHub](https://bettercodehub.com) is a code quality tool that you will run on your codebase.
-Send in the report as well.
+Reflect on its 10 guidelines for maintainability (component balance, small units, etc) and how well your codebase met the guidelines (or why not).

 ## Deadline
 This is due by **Sunday Dec 10**, i.e., the week after classes end.

 ## Deliverables
-* The BetterCodeHub report itself
+* (I will look at your report centrally, no need to submit it)
 * Wiki pages in Github describing your response to the report.
-What issues did it find that you need to fix were you to do another iteration.
+Of the 10 maintainability aspects it reports on, what issues did it find that you need to fix?
+Why do you think those were a problem?
 * Wiki page on the retrospective with sections:
     - Group dynamics and communication
     - Requirements: what was missed and what was hard about the translation to issues.